Brighton and Hove: Woodingdean, Ovingdean, and Rottingdean

 about 600 BC.
 In ancient documents, the area is described as "Ofamn-inge-denu" or "the valley of the enclosure of Ofa's people".
 The Domesday book of 1086 records that the manor of 'hovingedene'.
 At that time the population of Ovingdean was about 90 people who included the lord of the manor and his family.

 By 2020 there were nearer 1,200 inhabitants and many new buildings, but the old core of Ovingdean still exists and many flint walls, old cottages, barns (converted) and gentry houses have been retained.
 The Norman church of St Wulfran's is the oldest surviving building in the village and has lots of surviving early details.
 North of the church the stonewalled paddock is full of humps and hollows that mark where a Saxon thane had his manor house.
 To the south of the village in front of the sea is one of Blind Veterans UK's rehabilitation centres.
 On the beach is a cafe and beach for rock pooling at low tide.

 Rottingdean is east of Ovingdean and has more history still.
 The first settled inhabitants of Rottingdean were the Neolithic people, arriving around 2500 BC.
 It later became famed for sea faring activities and primarily a centre for smuggling.
 Rottingdean is its own parish despite being with the Brighton and Hove boundary.
+Beacon Hill is a Local Nature Reserve (LNR) set up because of its pristine chalk grassland and archaeological features.
+A historic windmill is at the centre of the nature reserve.

 Woodingdean is north of Ovingdean and east of the Brighton Racecourse.
 It was extensively developed during the 1950s and 1960s when most of the roads in the north-eastern and southern ends of the village were built.
 The name Woodingdean came from Woodendean (i.e. wooded valley) Farm which was situated in the south end of what is now Ovingdean.
 This farm existed from before 1714 until 1979.
 Perhaps the earliest farming settlement to be identified in the area was situated in Wick Bottom.
 It was here that the Wick Farm, later Warren Farm was situated.

-East Brighton Downland and undercliff path
+East Brighton downland and undercliff path

 Between the Brighton Marina and Saltdean is the undercliff path.
 It passes cafes at Ovingdean and Rottingdean.
 Many people use the path to walk, run or cycle either for amusement or to reach their destinations avoiding the up and down of the busy road above.
 The entire stretch of beach provides excellent home to rock pool loving species and sea and wading birds take advantage.
 Fulmars, peregrine falcons, ravens and rock pipits are just some of the bird life that nest in the chalk cliffs.
 This area is the only place on these southern cliffs that sea stock is native.
 Sea lavender also clings to the cliff ledges.
-Occasionally one can find sea samphire, too.
+Occasionally one can find samphire, too.